What you need to know

 Special Guardianship Orders (SGOs):

-- removes parental responsibility from a local authority if the child has been looked after
+- remove parental responsibility from a local authority if the child has been looked after

 - preserves a link between the child and their birth family

-- are accompanied by access to a full range of support services, including where appropriate, financial support.
+- provides access to a full range of support services, including financial support.